JordanLeich/Blackjack-21/README.md

 # REQUIREMENTS
 1. You do not need python installed to play this game!
-You can download and install the .exe installer!
+You can download and install the [Blackjack 21 Game Installer.exe](https://github.com/JordanLeich/Python-Blackjack-21-Game/blob/master/Blackjack%2021%20Game%20Installer.exe)!
 1. colored (pip install colored) (only if you are using python!)

 # DESCRIPTION